rcarrata/ns-gitops/README.md

 NOTE: Due to https://github.com/go-gitea/gitea/issues/5376 issue is not possible to generate first user by api

+## Configure the users and tokens in Gitea

 * Generate a gitea-admin with admin privileges:

 ```sh